PNS Zulfiquar (F251)

-PNS Zulfiquar (FFG-251) is the lead ship of the F-22P Zulfiquar-class guided missile frigates since 2009.
-She was designed and constructed by Chinese firm, Hudong-Zhonghua Shipbuilding in Shanghai, for the Pakistan Navy.
-The vessel's design is primarily influenced from the Type 053H3 frigate.
+PNS Zulfiquar (FFG-251) is the lead ship of the F-22P Zulfiquar-class guided missile frigates, in service with the Pakistan Navy since 2009.
+She was designed and constructed by the Chinese firm Hudong–Zhonghua Shipbuilding in Shanghai.
+The vessel's design was primarily influenced by the Type 053H3 frigate.

 Design and construction

-After the bilateral contract was signed between Pakistan and China on 4 April 2006, she was designed and constructed by the Hudong–Zhonghua Shipbuilding Co. in China and her steel cutting was held on 10 October 2006 in Shanghai.
+After a bilateral contract was signed between Pakistan and China on 4 April 2006, she was designed and constructed by Hudong–Zhonghua Shipbuilding Co. in China, with steel cutting held on 10 October 2006 in Shanghai.

-She was officially laid down on 24 July 2007 and was launched on 7 April 2008 to complete several sea trials in China.
+She was officially laid down on 24 July 2007 and launched on 7 April 2008 to complete several sea trials in China.
 She is the lead ship of her class and was acquired by the Pakistan Navy on 30 July 2009.
-On 12 September 2009, she arrived and reported to her base, Naval Base Karachi and commissioned in the Navy.

-The induction ceremony was held on 19 September 2009 with former Chairman joint chiefs General Tariq Majid visiting the ship and presented her with military colors.
-The warship was later visited by General Ashfaq Pervez, the army chief and Admiral Noman Bashir who went to visit senior American officer, possibly Adm.
-Mike Mullen, abroad on the American aircraft carrier.
+On 12 September 2009, she arrived and reported to her home base, Naval Base Karachi, ahead of her formal induction into the fleet.
+The induction ceremony, marking her commissioning into the Pakistan Navy, was held on 19 September 2009, with the then-Chairman joint chiefs, General Tariq Majid, visiting the ship and presenting her with military colours.
+The warship was later visited by General Ashfaq Parvez Kayani, the army chief, and Admiral Noman Bashir, who boarded a United States aircraft carrier to meet a senior American officer, possibly Admiral Mike Mullen.